Page 66 of 81

 • What’s New in Public Law

-–Susan Achury, Visiting Lecturer, Texas Christian University In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
-“Developments” may include a selection of links to news, high court decisions, new or recent scholarly books, and articles, and blog posts from around the public law blogosphere.
+—Teodora Miljojkovic, PhD student, Central European University, Budapest/Vienna In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
+“Developments” may include a selection of links to news, high court decisions, new or recent scholarly books and articles, and blog posts from around the public law blogosphere.

 • Call for Papers — Constitutional Space for Cities